Education & Early Career

 With his book royalties, Professor Abrams created the Happiness For Health program, a permanent endowment that provides toys, stuffed animals, and games for sick and injured children at the MU Children’s Hospital.
 HFH also provides parties for children hospitalized on their birthdays and other special occasions.

 He is vice-chair of the bipartisan 15-member Advisory Board of the Missouri Division of Youth Services (DYS), which is considered one of the nation’s foremost statewide juvenile justice treatment agencies.
 He serves on the Board of Advisors of the MU Children’s Hospital.
-He also serves on the board of directors and the executive committee of the Missouri Juvenile Justice Association, which promotes justice for the state’s children, youth and families.
+He also recently completed an eight-year term on the board of directors and the executive committee of the Missouri Juvenile Justice Association, which promotes justice for the state’s children, youth, and families.

 Professor Abrams is a Fellow of The Missouri Bar Foundation, which seeks to improve the legal system through law-related research, education and charitable endeavors.
-He advises the Missouri Bar Board of Governors on issues relating to member lawyers’ First Amendment speech rights concerning positions the Bar takes.
+He serves on a special committee that advises the Missouri Bar Board of Governors on issues relating to member lawyers’ First Amendment speech rights concerning positions the Bar takes.
 He served on the Missouri Bar Commission on Children and the Law, and the legislature enacted several bills he drafted relating to children’s welfare.
-He is the Associate Editor of the Juvenile and Family Court Journal, and he chairs the editorial board of the Journal of the Missouri Bar.
+He chairs the editorial board of the Journal of the Missouri Bar, and he is the Associate Editor of the Juvenile and Family Court Journal.

 In 1994, Professor Abrams received the Meritorious Service to the Children of America Award, presented by the National Council of Juvenile and Family Court Judges.
 In 2000, he received a Spurgeon Smithson Award, presented by the Missouri Bar Foundation for outstanding service to the cause of justice.
 In 2005, he received a Chairperson’s Award from the Missouri Bar’s Young Lawyers Section.
 In 2011, he received the Missouri Bar’s Distinguished Service Award for career-long service in the law.